pawelmat142/PpChat/README.md

 ### [035] UX improvements and invitation reject feature
 reject / cancel invitation
 </br> flushbar for invitation sent / deleted
-</br> navigation to notifications from flushbar,
+</br> navigation to notifications from flushbar

+### [036] Delete all notifications feature
+notifications ale deleted also for senders